warroyo/pks-aws-quickstart/README.md

 # pks-aws-quickstart

-This repo contains a concourse pipeline and tasks to automatically deploy PKS on GCP, including paving the environment using Terraform.
+This repo contains a concourse pipeline and tasks to automatically deploy PKS on AWS, including paving the environment using Terraform.
 This is meant for POCs and getting a minimal platform up quickly in a self contained way. this should not be used for production.
-It is using [terraforming-gcp](https://github.com/pivotal-cf/terraforming-gcp) and [Platform Automation](http://docs.pivotal.io/platform-automation/v2.2/) to do so.
+It is using [terraforming-AWS](https://github.com/pivotal-cf/terraforming-aws) and [Platform Automation](http://docs.pivotal.io/platform-automation/v3.0/) to do so.

 # Features